A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Preliminaries

 \section{Preliminaries}

-This section describes the preliminary notions of simply-typed term rewriting systems and of basic feasible functions.
-We assume the reader to be familiar with the basic concepts from rewriting theory, see~\cite{terese}.
+In this section we present a brief overview of simply typed term rewriting and the basic notions on basic feasible functionals.
+We assume the reader to be familiar with concepts from rewriting theory~\cite{terese} and basic notions of computability and complexity theory~\cite{AroraBarak}.